kratika123-khandelwal/Netflix-Data-Analysis/README.md

 This project focuses on analyzing the Netflix dataset to uncover meaningful insights about movies and TV shows available on the platform.
 The analysis is performed using Python and various data science libraries to understand trends, patterns, and user preferences.

-Netflix leverages data to improve user experience, recommend content, and optimize decisions, making data analysis a crucial part of its ecosystem ([GeeksforGeeks][1]).
+Netflix leverages data to improve user experience, recommend content, and optimize decisions, making data analysis a crucial part of its ecosystem.

 ---